High-speed trains begin making trip between Orlando and Miami

 Friday's launch of the Miami-Orlando line was marred by the death of a pedestrian who was hit in South Florida on a section of track served by the new route.

-The unidentified passenger was struck before dawn in Delray Beach by a southbound Brightline train, according to Ted White, a public safety officer with the Delray Beach Police Department.
+The unidentified pedestrian was struck before dawn in Delray Beach by a southbound Brightline train, according to Ted White, a public safety officer with the Delray Beach Police Department.

 It wasn’t immediately clear whether the train was part of the Miami-Orlando service.

-Note: This story was first published Sept.
-22, 2023.
-It was updated Sept.
-26, 2023, to correct that a person struck and killed by a train was a pedestrian, not a passenger.